Board of Directors Bios - Families USA Skip to Main Content

 Ms. Lemus received her B.A. degree from the University of California Riverside.
 She was born in San Bernardino, CA to Mexican parents, has been married for 35 years, and has two adult children.

-Maria is the Secretary of the Board of Directors as well as a member of the Executive Committee and the Governance Committee.
+Maria is a member of the Finance Committee, the Personnel Committee, and the Governance Committee.

 Elena Marks